 Quick and easy: copy the line below and paste in a terminal:

 Some more explanation: Two methods for a test-run.
-But: please check if the Western European layout is (already) available in the keyboard configuration tools (gnome-control-center, at the very bottom of this page) before you unnecessarily start modifying files.
-This is last updated in April of 2021 (when we were still working on this proposal).
+But: please check if the Western European layout is (already) available in the GUI keyboard configuration tools (gnome-control-center, at the very bottom of this page) before you unnecessarily start modifying files.
+As of May 2022, this layout is included in Debian (unstable); expect to be able to select the layout from a GUI on mayor distros within a year.

 Make two directories (inside the hidden .config directory) to hold two files.
 Download the layout (file: altgr-weur) and the keyboard setup (file: map):